 When it opens in summer 2017, Heron’s Key will welcome residents with a choice of senior living residences and beautiful views of the wooded area around Gig Harbor, Washington.
-The not-for-profit Life Plan Community, also known as a Continuing Care Retirement Community (CCRC) in the Seattle area is being developed for Emerald Communities of Redmond, Washington.
+The not-for-profit Life Plan Community, also known as a Continuing Care Retirement Community in the Seattle area is being developed for Emerald Communities of Redmond, Washington.

 Heron’s Key will be Gig Harbor’s first Type A CCRC, a designation that will allow the community to continually accommodate residents’ changing needs as they age.
 The community will be home to more than 350 residents in 194 independent living residences (including 10 duplex-style cottages), 36 private assisted living suites, and 45 private skilled nursing rooms.
 A full complement of restaurant-style dining options, fitness and wellness facilities, landscaped and wooded nature trails, and other amenities also will be offered for residents’ enjoyment.

-Situated on 18 acres, the campus allows for the construction of an additional 88 independent living residences, 32 memory care assisted living suites, and other amenity spaces (pool, auditorium) expansion at a later date.
+Situated on 18 acres, the campus allows for the construction of an additional 88 independent living residences, 32 memory care assisted living suites, and other amenity spaces expansion, including a pool and auditorium, at a later date.

 Putting Experience to Work

 Heron’s Key represents the second senior living community sponsored by Emerald Communities and the largest development that the City of Gig Harbor has ever approved.
-This, plus the need to satisfy all the requirements for a Type A CCRC, led the board to select LCS Development (LCSD), An LCS® Company, as its development partner for the project in 2011.
+This, plus the need to satisfy all the requirements for a Type A CCRC, led the board to select LCS Development, An LCS® Company, as its development partner for the project in 2011.

-With more than 40 years’ experience in senior living development, LCSD is able to bring comprehensive development and marketing services to the project.
+With nearly 50 years of experience in senior living development, LCS Development is able to bring comprehensive development and marketing services to the project.
 The company achieved an exceptional pre-sale reservation rate which allowed the financing to be secured and construction to begin ahead of schedule.